-- 3. If only one provider is available for BVM, a one-handed E-C seal should be employed for breaths, with a one-handed, three-finger technique for the bag compression - A. Bag Valve Mask (BVM) Ventilations will be delivered in the range of: - For rescue breathing in adults 10-12 respirations per minute (every 5 to 6 seconds) achieving chest rise, using up to 500 ml, attached to oxygen at 15-25 LPM, regardless of established airway adjunct. - For rescue breathing in pediatrics 20-30 respirations per minute (every 2 to 3 seconds) achieving chest rise, attached to oxygen at 15-25 LPM, regardless of established airway adjunct. - 3.
+- 2. Provider two will provide respirations, using a one-handed, three-finger technique on the bag (for adults and pediatrics) - 3.
+If only one provider is available for BVM, a one-handed E-C seal should be employed for breaths, with a one-handed, three-finger technique for the bag compression - A. Bag Valve Mask (BVM) Ventilations will be delivered in the range of: - 1.
+For rescue breathing in adults 10-12 respirations per minute (every 5 to 6 seconds) achieving chest rise, using up to 500 ml, attached to oxygen at 15-25 LPM, regardless of established airway adjunct. - 2.
+For rescue breathing in pediatrics 20-30 respirations per minute (every 2 to 3 seconds) achieving chest rise, attached to oxygen at 15-25 LPM, regardless of established airway adjunct. - 3.
 Do not hyperventilate - 4.
 For cardiac arrest follow established ratios: - a.
 Adult without an advanced airway: 30:2 (30 compressions to 2 breaths) - b.
 Pediatric without an advanced airway: 30:2 for single rescuer - i.
 15:2 for two rescuers - c.
 Adult with an advanced airway: Continuous compressions between 100-120 bpm and 1 breath every 6 seconds (10 breaths per minute) - F. All BLS airways will be monitored for patency by capnography. - G. If an infectious source for respiratory distress is suspected, use an inline viral filter for the BVM, when available.